πŸ“–Add PPAs

 software-properties-common

 Though in elementary OS, it is recommended to install Flatpak apps, sometimes you have to add a Personal Package Archive (PPA) to your system to get the apps you need.
-For example, this is the way of installing Pantheon Tweaks.
+For example, this is the way of installing Pantheon Tweaksarrow-up-right.

 What helps you to do that is software-properties-common, which contains scripts like add-apt-repository and apt-add-repository, and thus simplifying the process of adding and removing PPAs.